RuFuRu/Antique-Store-API/README.md

 modify existing product details, and remove products from the inventory.
 The API follows RESTful principles and uses HTTP methods such as GET, POST, PUT, and DELETE for different operations.
 Please refer to the individual endpoint documentation for specific details on how to use them.

+# Deployment
+This API is deployed on Microsoft Azure on https://antique-store-api.azurewebsites.net/swagger/index.html Click this link to checkout the documentation and test the API